One of the greatest challenges for growth — and indeed, the greatest opportunities — is designing an unforgettable customer experience.

 What are you drawn to?

-If you haven’t done a full, end-to-end experience audit of your restaurant — the good, the bad, the ugly; the things you can control and the things you can’t — you should do yourself and your customers a huge favor and go through one.
-Documenting all of the little things can often reveal some of the biggest factors influencing the success of your business.
-Here is a brief list of questions you may or may not have ever asked yourself:
+If you haven’t done a full, end-to-end experience audit of your restaurant — to experience the good, the bad, the ugly; the things you can control and the things you can’t — you should.
+Documenting all of the little things can often reveal the biggest factors influencing the success of your business.
+Here is a brief list of questions you may want to ask yourself:

 - The Approach – What is the drive approach like to your restaurant?
 Is there annoying traffic?
 A lot of speed bumps?
-Is it difficult to find your restaurant in a crowded shopping area?
-Is it easy to find parking?
-Is the walk far?
+Is it difficult to 1) find your restaurant? and 2) find parking?
 Is it handicap accessible?

 - The Exterior Atmosphere – Are there any unsettling noises (like a freeway, or large crowds) as you approach?
 Is it a festive atmosphere?
 Is there music playing?
 Are there any nearby attractions?